-The UAE Ministry of Health in conjunction with the Ministry of Presidential Affairs, Dubai Healthcare City and other authorities launched a blockchain platform for storing medical data.
+The UAE Ministry of Health in collaboration with the Ministry of Presidential Affairs, Dubai Healthcare City andother authorities launched a blockchain platform for storing medical data.

-According to The Emirates News Agency, the platformaims to increase the efficiency of services of the Ministry of Health of the UAE and other health services.
-It will simplify the search for medical facilities and licensed personnel, as well as provide information on drug supply chains.
+As reported by The Emirates News Agency, the platformaims to improve the efficiency of the UAE Ministry of Health and other health services.
+It will simplify the search for medical institutions and licensed personnel, and also provide information on drug supply chains.

 According to Dr. Lubna Al Shaali (Lubna AlShaali), director of the Department of Public Health Policy, the platform will help ensure a highly secure, immutable, decentralized and encrypted database.